Photo from pexels

 There is a misconception that WordPress tags can improve your SEO, though, in reality, they have little impact on your search rankings.

-WordPress comes with built-in SEO features that deal with search engines.
-These features guide all search engines to index posts, pages, categories, and tags in your website and store information in its database.
+WordPress comes with built-in SEO features that deal with search engines and many web design companies enable these features for there clients to ensure that search engines will index posts, pages, categories, and tags of the website and store information in its database.

 The main purpose of WordPress tags is to help organize content on your website.